 - Add in the white vinegar, water, sugar and soy sauce and mix well and let it cook for 5 minutes.

-- In a small bowl, dissolve the corn starch in cold water.
+- In a small bowl, dissolve the potato starch in cold water.
 Slowly pour it into the sauce but make sure you are constantly stirring it so it doesn’t clump.

 - Add in the crispy pork and coat each piece with the sweet and sour sauce once the meat has all been coated, turn off the heat.